Oehome/GardenWatering/README.md

 # GardenWatering
-JS iobroker scripts and sketch for esp8266 connected to Biobroker via mitt
+JS iobroker scripts and sketch for esp8266 connected to Biobroker via MQTT